A generalized PGL(2) Petersson/Bruggeman-Kuznetsov formula for analytic applications: Applications

 Next we focus on the non-diagonal term $\mathcal{S}$.
 We apply a dyadic partition of unity to the $c$-sum, and consider the portion with $c \asymp C$, writing $\mathcal{S} = \sum_{C} \mathcal{S}_C$.
-If $C$ is very large, say $C \gg (N|\mathcal{F}|)^{100}$, then the Weil bound suffices to obtain an acceptable result.
-By the first phrase of Hypothesis \ref{hypNmL} (NmL) and the assumption that $(n,q)=1$}, we have $(n,c_{N})=1$, so we may apply the factorization formula \eqref{KloostermanFactorization2}, to obtain
+If $C$ is very large, say $C \gg (X|\mathcal{F}|)^{100}$, then we factor $H(m,n;c)$ into ramified and unramified parts as in Theorem \ref{thmKP}(3).
+Applying the classical Weil bound to the unramified part, and the trivial bound Theorem \ref{thmKP}(5) to the ramified part, we obtain an acceptable result.

+By the first phrase of Hypothesis \ref{hypNmL} (NmL) and the assumption that $(n,q)=1$, we have $(n,c_{N})=1$, where $c_N$ is the factor of $c$ dividing the level $N$ as in Theorem \ref{thmKP}(3).
+Applying Theorem \ref{thmKP}(4) to the Kloosterman sum in $\mathcal{S}$, we obtain

 where $\eta$ is some fixed dyadically-supported smooth weight function.

 Recall that $H(u, 1; c_{N})$ is periodic in $u$ modulo $c_{N}$ and vanishes if $c_{N} \not \in \N$ by Lemma \ref{specControlonH}(4).
 Next we apply \eqref{eq:FourierInversion}, giving